KCreate/charly-vm/Readme.md

 ```
 $ bin/charly -h
 Usage: charly [filename] [flags] [--] [arguments]

-    -f FLAG, --flag FLAG             Set a flag
+Default
-    -h, --help                       Print this help message
+  -h, --help
+      Prints the help page

+  -v, --version
-    -v, --version                    Prints the version number
+      Prints the version

+  -l, --license
-    -l, --license                    Prints the license
+      Prints the license

+  --vmdir
-    --vmdir                          Prints the CHARLYVMDIR environment variable
+      Prints the CHARLYVMDIR environment variable

-Flags:
+Dump
+  --skipexec
+      Don't execute the code

+  --dump <filename>
+      Add file to list of files to be dumped

+  --dump_ast
-    dump_ast                         Display the AST of the input file
+      Dump the AST of the input file

+  --dump_tokens
-    dump_tokens                      Display tokens of the input file
+      Dump the tokens of the input file

+  --dump_asm
-    dump_asm                         Display a disassembly of the input file
+      Dump the compiled bytecode of the input file

-    dump_file_include filename       Add a file to the list of files to be dumped
-    asm_no_offsets                   Don't display offsets in the disassembly
-    asm_no_branches                  Don't display branches as arrows in the disassembly
-    asm_no_func_branches             Don't display branches for PutFunction instructions
-    skipexec                         Don't execute after parsing
-    instruction_profile              Display a profile of all executed instructions
+  --asm_no_offsets
+      Do not print offsets in dumped bytecode

+  --asm_no_branches
+      Do not print branches in dumped bytecode

+  --asm_no_func_branches
+      Do not print function branches in dumped bytecode

+Debugging
+  --instruction_profile
+      Profile the execution time of individual bytecodes

+  --trace_opcodes
-    trace_opcodes                    Display opcodes as they are being executed
+      Display opcodes as they are executed

-    trace_catchtables                Display catchtables as they are being created or left
-    trace_frames                     Display frames as they are being entered and left
-    trace_gc                         Display statistics about the gc at runtime
+  --trace_catchtables
+      Trace catchtable enter / leave

+  --trace_frames
+      Trace frame enter / leave

+  --trace_gc
+      Display GC debug output

 Examples: